boefraty74/todelete_TutorialFunnelPlot/README.md

 ## Chapter 3

 We are about to package R code in R-powered Custom Visual.
 Before you can get started you'll need to install the PBIVIZ tools.
-This should only take a few seconds (or minutes, or hours)
+This should only take a few seconds (or minutes, or hours).
 Follow the [instructions here](https://github.com/Microsoft/PowerBI-visuals/blob/master/tools/README.md#installation)

 ### Section 3.1